-Drug Available Formulations Route Usual Recommended Frequency Comments Lemtrada (alemtuzumab) Injection IV 2 treatment courses The blood level of some fingolimod metabolites is increased (up to 13-fold) in patients with severe renal impairment; blood levels were not assessed in patients with mild or moderate renal impairment.
-Infused over 4 hours for both Injection First course : 12 mg/day on 5 consecutive days Second course : 12 mg/day on 3 consecutive days 12 months after the first treatment course Subsequent course : 12 mg/day for 3 consecutive days may be administered, as needed, at least 12 months after the last dose of any prior treatments courses.
-Important monitoring : Complete blood count with differential (prior to treatment initiation and at monthly intervals thereafter); serum creatinine levels (prior to treatment initiation and at monthly intervals thereafter); urinalysis with urine cell counts (prior to treatment initiation and at monthly intervals thereafter); and a test of thyroid function, such as thyroid stimulating hormone level (prior to treatment initiation and every 3 months thereafter).
-Conduct baseline and yearly skin exams to monitor for melanoma.
-Indused over 4 hours for both treatment courses; patients should be observed for infusion reactions during and for at least 2 hours after each Lemtrada infusion.
+Drug Available Formulations Route Usual Recommended Comments - Formulations Frequency months before planned conception.
+Lemtrada (alemtuzumab)† Injection IV 2 treatment courses First course: 12 mg/day on 5 consecutive days Second course: 12 mg/day on 3 consecutive days 12 months after the first treatment course Subsequent course: 12 mg/day for 3 consecutive days may be administered, as needed, at least 12 months after the last dose of any prior treatment courses.
+Important monitoring: Complete blood count with differential (prior to treatment initiation and at monthly intervals thereafter); serum creatinine levels (prior to treatment initiation and at monthly intervals thereafter); urinalysis with urine cell counts (prior to treatment initiation and at monthly intervals thereafter); a test of thyroid function, such as thyroid stimulating hormone level (prior to treatment initiation and every 3 months thereafter); serum transaminases and total bilirubin (prior to treatment initiation and periodically thereafter) Measure the urine protein to creatinine ratio prior to treatment initiation Conduct baseline and yearly skin exams to monitor for melanoma.
+Infused over 4 hours for both treatment courses; patients should be observed for infusion reactions during and for at least 2 hours after each Lemtrada infusion.
 Vital signs should be monitored before the infusion and periodically during the infusion.
-Pre-medicate with corticosteroids prior to Lemtrada infusion for the first 3 days of each treatment course.
+Pre-medicate with high-dose corticosteroids prior to Lemtrada infusion for the first 3 days of each treatment course.
 Administer antiviral agents for herpetic prophylaxis starting on the first day of alemtuzumab dosing and continuing for a minimum of 2 months after completion of Lemtrada dosing or until CD4+ lymphocyte count is more than 200 cells/microliter, whichever occurs later.
 Patients should complete any necessary immunizations at least 6 weeks prior to treatment with alemtuzumab.
 Mavenclad (cladribine) Tablet Oral Cumulative dosage of 3.5 mg/kg divided into 2 yearly treatment courses of 1.75 mg/kg per treatment course.
-Each treatment course is divided into 2 treatment The use of Mavenclad in patients weighing less than 40 kg has not been investigated.
-Mavenclad is contraindicated in pregnant women and in cycles: female/males of reproductive
+Each treatment course is The use of Mavenclad in patients weighing less than 40 kg has not been investigated.
+Mavenclad is contraindicated in pregnant women and in